NativeScript/docs-v7/ui-plugin.md

 }
 ```

-> In the NativeScript modules we are using TypeScript's [ambient modules](http://www.typescriptlang.org/Handbook#modules-working-with-other-javascript-libraries), which tell the language service that this module will be available at runtime and it is our responsibility to load it.
+> The NativeScript modules use TypeScript's [ambient modules declaration](http://www.typescriptlang.org/Handbook#modules-working-with-other-javascript-libraries), which tell the language service that this module will be available at runtime and it is our responsibility to load it.

 To enable features like data-binding and styling for the widget, you need to use dependency properties to back the instance properties as described [here](http://docs.nativescript.org/bindings.html).